AlaskaAirlines/auro-banner/demo/demo.md

 ## Flipped

 The following example illustrates the `<auro-banner>` element with the `flipped` property.
-The `graphic` appear on the left and the `content` will appear to the right.
+The `graphic` appears on the left and the `content` will appear to the right.
 The image will still stack on top of the content on a mobile device.

 <div class="exampleWrapper">
   <auro-banner